naoki-nagami/tools/ai-commit-message/README.md

 # ai-commit-message
-Generate git commit message from staged diff using GhatGPT.
+This script generates git commit message from staged diff using GhatGPT.

 ## Installation